20 Great Coffeeshops Across the US (Part 2)

 At White Dove, you can enjoy quality espresso and coffee drinks in a cozy local setting, White Dove is the perfect stop prior to exploring all the great natural attractions surrounding Flagstaff.
-White Dove has a nice little fireplace so it’s a great winter choice.
+The cozy fireplace and dim interior makes it a great winter choice.
 When you want to warm up with a hot drink following your winter adventures, you can’t go wrong with a stop at White Dove.

 White Dove now offers housemade pastries, crepes, and small breakfast plates so you can fuel up before your outdoor adventures while also enjoying a great cup of joe.